 ‘SAPDS’ — Subject to approval pre-ship and arrival sample

 ‘SASR’ — Subject to approval sample — replacement

 Know Your Needs

 Sample evaluation must always begin with the end in mind.
-It is exciting to cup samples to explore and learn, but the primary function of sample evaluation is to determine if a coffee will fill a need either as an individual product or as part of a blend.
+It is exciting to cup samples to explore and learn, but the primary function of sample evaluation is to determine if a coffee will fill a need either as a stand-alone product or as part of a blend.

 All Spot inventory samples are representative Arrival Samples.
 The same suppliers frequently ship several lots or containers per harvest and provide the same coffee year after year across harvests.
-The sampling process might differ when buying a coffee for the first time versus confirming its consistency for continued use in/as a specific final product.
+The sampling process might differ when buying a coffee for the first time versus confirming its consistency for continued use in or as a specific final product.

 Talk to your Account Manager when requesting samples and when contracting coffees to make sure you understand the approval terms and the steps involved in complying with those terms in order to get green coffee as efficiently as possible!
-Ally Coffee ships the industry standard 200g green samples; if your needs differ please inform your Account Manager.
+Ally Coffee ships the industry standard 200g green samples; if your needs differ, such as larger sample size or roasted samples, please inform your Account Manager.
 We ship 100g samples for our most special limited edition coffees, like Geisha microlots.